psf/pyperf/doc/index.rst

    .. attribute:: samples

       List of numbers (``float``).
-Usually, :attr:`samples` is a list of timings, number of seconds.
+Usually, :attr:`samples` is a list of number of seconds.

    .. attribute:: warmups

-      Similar to :attr:`samples`, but these numbers are skipped when computing the average and standard deviation.
+      Similar to :attr:`samples`: samples run to "warmup" the benchmark.
+These numbers are ignored when computing the average and standard deviation.

 Result